Hill30/NGScroller/README.md

 * .enter - when a new item is added to the list or when an item is revealed after a filter
 * .leave - when an item is removed from the list or when an item is filtered out

 Animations are only supported for the updates made via applyUpdates method.
 Updates caused by scrolling are not going through animation transitions.
+Usual [rules](https://docs.angularjs.org/api/ngAnimate) of working with Angular animations apply.
+Look [here](http://rawgit.com/Hill30/NGScroller/master/src/examples/animation.html) for an example of animations in the scroller

 uiScrollViewport directive
 -------------------